Make-School-Courses/DevOps-Security/01-intro/README.md

   - Be able to protect your data and your identity
   - Be able to protect your users data and identities
   - Protect assets

+## Objectives
+  - Measure current understanding of web security
+  - Study security vocabulary
+  - investigate and apply cyber security models
+  - Recite famous historical hacks
+    - Define the effects and significance of famous hacks
+  - Identify the domains of web security

 ## Activity
   - Class intro
   - Question: what do you understand about web security?
+    - What is web security?
+    - What is the most common problem with web secuity?
+    - What is an exploit?
   - Pair up with another student and research web security problems:
     - What is the most common security issue?
   - Discussion/[slides](https://docs.google.com/presentation/d/1gUhRMPlXeiwloMxedW_Kr2V0pxjdm19hA5IV7p6QE-M/edit?usp=sharing)